-In many respects, Threat Intelligence (TI) programs are still in their infancy, and security professionals are still struggling to put these programs together.
+In many respects, Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
+(TI) programs are still in their infancy, and security professionals are still struggling to put these programs together.
 To help security professionals, who strive to build successful TI programs, I recently held a webinar series, “Success Factors in Threat Intelligence” that described a comprehensive business technical approach to the justification, definition, design, and execution of TI programs.

 Much talk in the security market revolves around the technical aspects of the latest threats and how targets have been affected by these threats, but what’s often left out of this narrative is a step-by-step guide to implementing you threat intelligence program.

 We know that in order to have a mature security posture, we need a TI program that can leverage machine-readable threat intelligence, integrate it with a threat intelligence platform, and mitigate the threat; but how do you actually put this program together?
 This blog will review the necessary information needed for a successful TI program, going far beyond what can be found in the typical technical industry reports.
 I’ve also shared how to get the most out of your TI program.